impactorbitco/handbook-main/content/ims/policies/HR/Driving for Work Policy.md

 1. Conclusion

-Green Orbit Digital’s primary concern is the safety of its employees while driving for work.
+Impact Orbit Creative Group’s primary concern is the safety of its employees while driving for work.
 By adhering to this policy, employees can ensure that they are driving safely and legally, thereby minimizing risks and maintaining a productive and healthy work environment.
 If employees have any questions or concerns regarding this policy, they should contact their manager or HR for clarification.

 Policy Approved by:
 [Name]
 [Position]
-Green Orbit Digital
+Impact Orbit Creative Group

 Date:
 [Approval Date]